StackVista/stackstate-docs/configure/security/authentication/ldap.md

 * The authentication configuration is stored as a Kubernetes secret.
 {% endhint %}

+#### Certificate configuration

-For configuring certificates that should be used when connecting to LDAP use one of the 2 keys, `trustStore` or `trustCertificates`.
-Since these values usually are binary files they should be set from the command line instead of in a yaml file:
+to configure the certificates that should be used when connecting to LDAP, use either `trustStore` or `trustCertificates`.
+If both `trustCertificates` and `trustStore` are specified, `trustCertificatesPath` takes precedence.

+Since these values are usually binary files, they should be set from the command line instead of in a yaml file:

 ```bash
 helm upgrade \